Discovery RE Scheme of Work

-Very aware of the enthusiasm to make RE a meaningful and relevant subject, and also the huge amount of time and effort needed to write an RE Scheme of Work for the whole school, my colleagues and I have written Discovery to help you short-cut the planning process whilst still enabling teachers to take ownership of HOW they deliver each lesson/enquiry.
+Very aware of the enthusiasm to make RE a meaningful and relevant subject, and also the huge amount of time and effort needed to write an RE Scheme of Work for the whole school, my colleagues and I have written Discovery RE to help you short-cut the planning process whilst still enabling teachers to take ownership of HOW they deliver each lesson/enquiry.

 Discovery RE is a set of detailed medium term planning, for Years F1 to Year 6.